For many people drinking alcohol is a regular part of life, but that evening glass of wine could be playing havoc with your sleep.

 Cutting down or not drinking at all will definitely help to improve your sleep.
 Drinking less alcohol will allow your brain to spend more time in deep sleep, and you are less likely to wake during the night.

 At Sleepstation we suggest you don’t consume fluids two hours before bedtime, so if you’re planning to drinking alcohol it might be best to have a cut-off point in mind before you start.

 Remember–the more you drink, the bigger the impact on your sleep.
 If you drink alcohol every night, it can be a good idea to begin by aiming for a few nights off per week and see how that makes you feel in the morning.
 Or, try alternating between non-alcoholic and alcoholic drinks to reduce your intake.

 You may find that, despite not dropping off as quickly when you don’t drink alcohol, you actually feel better when you wake up in the morning.

 Stopping or cutting down on drinking can be tough, but you’re not alone.
 According to Club Soda, an online group that helps people become more mindful about their drinking, one in four people in London (1.5 million Londoners) are already drinking mindfully and moderately.

 If you want to take a few nights or more off from drinking you don’t have to sit at home feeling glum.
-You can still go out to the pub with your mates, and try a non-alcoholic drink instead.
-Club Soda recommends trying a non-alcoholic beer such as Nanny State from Brewdog or 0% Heineken, or maybe a mocktail.
+You can still go out to the pub with your friends, and try a non-alcoholic drink instead.

 Some people find that when they do stop or cut down on drinking, at first they actually find it harder to sleep.